Subaitha7/TypeSurvival/README.md

 # ⚡ TypeSurvival

-A **fast-paced browser typing game** where confusion is the enemy — survive waves of tricky autocomplete, ghost inputs, and chaotic distractions by typing accurately and quickly.
+A **fast-paced browser typing game that fights back** where confusion is the enemy — survive waves of tricky autocomplete, ghost inputs, and chaotic distractions by typing accurately and quickly.

 ---